tweaselORG/TrackHAR/docs/README.md

 A mapping from properties (standardized names for certain types of tracking data) to indicator values (known honey data strings that appear in the request if the property is present).
 Indicator values can be provided as arrays or single strings.
-They are automatically matched against their encoded versions (e.g. base64 and URL encoded).
+They are automatically matched against their encoded versions (e.g. base64 and URL-encoded).
 Where possible, they are matched case-insensitively.

 **`Example`**